• Skip to primary navigation

 added the sliced vegetables, vegetable broth, chili flakes, and soy sauce into the skillet

 Then mix in the pancit canton and allow it to cook until the pancit canton is tender and cooked through.
-Season with salt and ground black pepper, then transfer to a serving bowl:
+Season to desired taste with salt and ground black pepper, then transfer to a serving bowl:

 added the pancit canton into the mixture then seasoned with salt and pepper